 Our Review Score

-Scubapro are known for their reliable, comfortable and safe diving equipment and gear, and this full face dive mask is no different.
+Scubapro are known for their reliable, comfortable and safe diving accessories and gear, and full face masks is no different.
 It features stainless-steel adjustable buckles, that have positive locking and quick release buckles so you will never feel insecure or too restricted or trapped wearing it.

 At just under $700, it is, like all these full face masks, a significant investment, but considering the fact it allows you to communicate more freely, it’s worth considering.